devGeanina/BlocAdminMicroModern/README.md

 ## Overview
 The application is split into six micro-services, as follows:
 * discovery - this handles and starts the Eureka server, that registers every micro-service.
 Eureka server knows all the client applications running on each port and IP address, while keeping this information contained into itself, without the web-service needing the actual information.
 The service discovery helps the micro-services communicate among each other.
-* config - this provides the configuration on the project while removing any trace of configuration values in the project’s source code.
+* config - this provides the configuration on the project while removing any trace of configuration values in the projectâ€™s source code.
 * budget-service - handling the budgeting for the administration.
 This was split into a separate micro-service because it has may possibilities to be extended to contain larger features.
 This service will also be the Kafka Consumer for when a new Expense is registered and the budget needs to substract that expense from its overall availability.
 * operation-service - handling the other operations for the administration such as the Households, Requests and Expenses.
 These were paired together as they share information and are not overall big operations.
 The expense-service also behaves as the Kafka Producer, sending messages to the budget-service when a new Expense is registered.
 * user-service - handles the users that the administration needs to keep a track of such as the owners, employees, associates and so on.